-New staff commencing with Council's Tree Pruning Contractor, are inducted with Citywide Service Solutions Pty Ltd induction process.
+New staff commencing with Council's tree maintenance contractor, are inducted in accordance with their induction policy.
 This incorporates the contract specifications as well as the requirements for compliance with Code and the Regulations.
 The induction also outlines expected site and behaviour rules as well as specific task related rules contained within Safe Work Method Statements (SWMS) & Safe Work Procedures (SWPs).